lindgr3n/heroes-of-vue/docs/docs/README.md

 actionLink: /tutorial/
 features:
 - title: One file
-  details: First part we will build the full application using just one http file
+  details: First part we will build the full application using just one html file!
 - title: Vue CLI
-  details: In the second part we will use Vue-cli to build the same application we did in part one.
+  details: Second part we will use Vue-cli to build the same application we did in part one but more structured.
 - title: What we will learn
-  details: Use and setup Vue, Vue-cli, Vue-router, Fetch API and who are the heroes of Vue!
+  details: Introduction to Vue, Vue-cli, Vue-router, Fetch API and who are the heroes of Vue!
 footer: MIT Licensed | Copyright © 2019-present Johan Lindgren
 ---